In Person and Online

 Have you ever said something like this:

 "I've tried everything to change this part of my life.
 I know I need to change.
-I want to change, but I've run out of options."
-Michael said.
+I want to change, but I've run out of options," he said.

 "What do you want out of life?"
 I ask.